-- The influence of the Dream Playbook on optimistic thinking did not depend the school.
+The influence of the Dream Playbook on optimistic thinking did not depend on the school.

 The study concluded that Dream It! is an effective, evidenced-based tool for teaching social-emotional skills and increasing optimistic thinking that is enjoyed by all students.

 You should change the title of the book to: "Live the life YOU want to live, if YOU put your mind to it!"

 Recommendation by a Child in the Research Study

 So far, we have collaborated on 6 university-led research projects, each one using the scientific process and building on the methods of the previous studies.
 We have also held a lot of informal workshops at schools and non-profit organizations to test our material.
 And behind the scenes, we are doing ongoing research, literature reviews and consulting social-emotional professionals to make sure everything we do is evidence-based and peer-reviewed.
 See all our research projects below.